ghga-de/docs.ghga.de/user_docs/metadata/entities.md

 ### **Individual metadata properties**

-In order to describe an *Individual*, data submitters are required to provide information about sex and are recommended to provide information about phenotypic features id, phenotypic features terms, diagnostic ids and diagnostic terms respectively.
-Additional information about geographical region and ancestries can also be provided.
+In order to describe an *Individual*, data submitters are required to provide information about sex and are recommended to provide information about phenotypic features and diagnoses.
+Additional information about the geographical region and ancestries can also be provided.

 The Individual entity is linked to the *Sample* entity.